jolynch/website/content/posts/semver_must_evolve.md

 libraries you can use relative imports and then all that is different between branches is the name of the package in `setup.py`.
-Sometimes it is harder, like in Java the best tool I've found for this is package re-writing while generating the jar via the shadow plugin [TODO link].
+Sometimes it is harder, like in Java the best tool I've found for this is package re-writing while generating the jar via the [shadow plugin](https://imperceptiblethoughts.com/shadow/).